sanekb/telemt/CODE_OF_CONDUCT.md

 Precision is learned.

-New contributors are welcome.
-They are expected to grow into these standards.
-Existing contributors are expected to make that growth possible.
+- New contributors are welcome
+- They are expected to grow into these standards
+- Existing contributors are expected to make that growth possible

 > **Wer behauptet, belegt.**